 Mallorca is a popular travel destination in Europe, beloved for its sunny climate and so many visitors fly in and out every year without exploring beyond the poolside and enjoying the many delights of La Isla de la Calma.
-Here are my top 10 things to do in Mallorca to make sure you make the most of your visit to this most lovely of the Balearic Islands:
+Here are my top 10 things to do in Mallorca to ensure you make the most of your visit to this most lovely of the Balearic Islands:

 1. Cap de Formentor